km322/speech-to-text/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- Explore the corrlation between mental health and Alzhiemer's Disease.
-Try to figure out whcih variables is related to AD.
+- Try to use Speech-to-Text API's to get a good accuracy and help students read.

 See the [open issues](https://github.com/km322/speech-to-text/issues) for a full list of proposed features (and known issues).